 As it's quite informal, you can see I often use rather long "brain dump" sentences - sorry, I'd make it shorter if someone actually paid me to devote more time to it!

 Similarly, I've always been committed to protecting the environment (which is why I did a Ph.D in solar energy), yet am heartily sick of irrational Green zealots, who are so often their own cause's worst enemy.
 In some respects you could say I'm an occasionally socially-conservative but broad-minded & compassionate, radical market-reforming, economically-rational, green-leftie anti-PC libertarian, if that makes any sense!
-And as a well-educated, ruthlessly-objective engineer, I'm also a big supporter of Tony Blair's "radical centre" philosophy (radical reform based on moderate values) that is guided by the pragmatic ideology of, "What works is what matters" (which unfortunately he seemed to abandon for righteous & blinkered ideology when invading Iraq on a lie) - following the Jeet Kune Do style of applying the best elements from all philosophies to achieve maximum impact with minimum effort!
+And as a well-educated, ruthlessly-objective engineer, I'm also a big supporter of Tony Blair's "radical centre" philosophy (radical reform based on moderate values) that is guided by the pragmatic ideology of, "What works is what matters" (which unfortunately he seemed to abandon for righteous & blinkered ideology when invading Iraq on a lie) - or in other words, following the Jeet Kune Do style of applying the best elements from all philosophies to achieve maximum impact with minimum effort!

 Not that any of this about me matters; it shouldn't, because what matters, I hope, are my thoughts about the various issues on this site, which now exist independently of anything else about me.